 Orlando to Miami, 235 miles, 3.75 hours

 And, there you have it.
-You’ve made it to the final stop on your New York to Miami Road Trip!
+You’ve made it to the penultimate stop on your New York to Miami Road Trip!

 While it’s easy to spend a month in Miami getting around all there is to see, here are a few activities and sites you won’t want to miss.

 Things to do in Miami